tbm/homepage/content/debian/kirkwood/qnap/index.md

 <h1>Debian on QNAP Turbo NAS</h1>

-Debian supports QNAP's Turbo NAS devices.
-This includes the following
+Debian supports devices from QNAP's Turbo NAS devices that are based on the Marvell Kirkwood platform.
+This includes the following devices:
-devices:

 <ul>
 <li><a href = "ts-119/">QNAP TS-110, TS-112, TS-112P, TS-119, TS-119P+, TS-119P II, TS-120 and TS-121</a></li>